wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

     (2) Every person, other than an officer, employee, or agent of a postal operator acting in the course of that person's duty, commits an offence against this Act who, having examined the contents of a postal article not intended for that person, divulges without reasonable excuse to any person any information obtained by the first-mentioned person from or as to the contents of the postal article.

-    (3) Every person who commits an offence against this section is liable to imprisonment for not more than 6 months or a fine of not more than $5,000\.
+    (3) Every person who commits an offence against this section is liable on conviction to imprisonment for not more than 6 months or a fine of not more than $5,000\.

     Compare: 1987 No 113 s 11

+    Section 20(3): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 21 Posting of objectionable thing